ERYTHRITOL

 Erythritol does not promote harmful bacteria of fungus in the gut.

-Erythritol does not raise insulin or glucose levels.
+Erythritol raise insulin or glucose levels.

 Applications of Erythritol: